zanemilo/slot-machine-web-app/README.md

 - **Random Symbol Generation**: Each reel displays a random symbol from a predefined set.
 - **Spin Button**: A button allows users to spin the reels.
 - **Win Detection**: Displays a message if all three symbols match, otherwise prompts to "Try Again".
-- **Animated Reels**: Reels spin with a simple animation effect.
-(Bugged visually)
+- **Animation**: Icons spin with a simple animation effect.

 ## Technology Stack
 - HTML: Provides the structure for the slot machine game.
 - CSS: Styles the layout and animations.
-- JavaScript: Handles the logic for spinning the reels, generating random symbols, and checking win conditions.
+- JavaScript: Handles the logic for spinning the icons, generating random symbols, and checking win conditions.

 ## How to Run
 To run the project locally: